ChrisMacNaughton/Mjolnir/DESIGN.md

 ## Communication

-All communication is specified in the [api] document.
+All communication is specified in the [api] definitions.

-[api]: api/protos/service.proto
+[api]: mjolnir-api/protos/